rajatxs/wipe-core/README.md

 > For the initial setup, you need to connect your WhatsApp by scanning a QR code from the terminal.

 After completing the setup process, the service will begin listening for the events to which you have subscribed.

+For more information or inquiries, please contact the project owner: Rajat (rajatxt@proton.me)